Harry2166/cs180-webapp/README.md

 ## Models
 The models used in this project are the following:
 1. Logistic Regression and RandomForestClassfier models trained on custom fine-tuned BERT model's embeddings that was built on top of [distilbert](https://huggingface.co/distilbert/distilbert-base-uncased).
-2. Birectional LSTM using embeddings from pretrained word2vec model on google news articles.
+2. Birectional LSTM using embeddings from a Word2Vec model pre-trained on Google news articles.

 You may access the trained models here:
 1. [BERT and ML models](https://huggingface.co/Harry2166/fine-tuned-climate-bert/tree/main)